 Lower Addiscombe Road/Windmill Bridge reconstruction

-To remodel ‘Selhurst triangle’ junctions and provide more platforms at East Croydon station we would need to expand the railway from five to seven tracks north of East Croydon station.
-This would require the current bridge over the railway to be rebuilt to provide space for the two additional tracks.
+To remodel ‘Selhurst triangle’ junctions and provide more platforms at East Croydon station we would need to expand the railway north of East Croydon station.
+This would require the current bridge over the railway to be rebuilt to provide space for additional tracks.

 Other proposed work

-Our proposals for the ‘Selhurst triangle’ and East Croydon station (East Croydon to Selhurst Junction Capacity Enhancement Scheme) would support planned works.
+Our proposals for the ‘Selhurst triangle’ and East Croydon station (East Croydon to Selhurst Junction Capacity Enhancement Scheme) would support proposals to the existing railway.
+These would be carried out under Network Rail’s permitted development rights.
 This includes works at Norwood Junction station to reconfigure the tracks to enable more trains to run, increase station capacity and provide step-free access to all platforms at the station.

 What are the benefits?